GenericMappingTools/gmt/doc/rst/source/develop.rst

    should never go into master and will have to undergo much scrutiny before the branch may be merged into master.

 #.
+To let CMake know about the new module, edit src/CMakeLists.txt and search for **GMT_PROGS_SRCS**.
+   Add your new module to the list.

+#.
 Try to compile GMT with your new module.
 We automatically detect all the modules in the *src*
    directory (as well as supplemental source directories) and various needed "glue" functions are automatically created and compiled as part of the process.
 You are likely to get some